Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-where $u=\sqrt{F}\phi$, and $\mathbf{x}=\sqrt{m\omega/\hbar}\mathbf{r}$ is a non-dimensional form of the coordinates.
+where $u=\sqrt{F}\phi$, and $\mathbf{x}=\sqrt{m\omega/\hbar k}\mathbf{r}$ is a dimensionless form of the coordinates.
 Since this equation is independent of the parameters, the typical scales for $u$ and $x$ are of order $1$, justifying the scales mentioned earlier.
-In the original variables, the core area on the plane is of order $m\omega/\hbar$ and therefore for large $F$, the unit cell size, given by Eq. \eqref{eq:area-1}, is much larger than the core size.
+In the original variables, the core area on the plane is of order $m\omega/\hbar$; therefore, for large $F$, the unit cell size (Eq. \eqref{eq:intMH}) is much larger than the core size.
 Hence, the cores are far apart, validating the analysis of each core separately.
-While for the area-preserving case $u\propto x$ near the defect, the solution of Eq. \eqref{eq:key2} yields $u\propto x^{k}$.
+While $u\propto x$ near the defect for the area-preserving case, the solution of Eq. \eqref{eq:key2} yields $u\propto x^{k}$.
 This corrects the aforementioned singularities in the second derivatives of $\hat{\mathbf{n}}$, resulting in an infinitely differentiable magnetization texture.

 After rescaling, the Mermin-Ho relation around the defect becomes